How to achieve operational excellence in the digital age

 What is operational excellence?

 A key requirement of operational excellence is having highly skilled and capable people who can solve problems quickly and effectively.
-Teams need to be guided by rigorous processes and standard work that ensure consistent levels of quality and output.
-At this level, teams are motivated to identify new ways to add value to the operation, whether it be through increasing capacity, improving performance, or innovating both products and processes.
+Teams need to be guided by rigorous processes and standard work that ensure consistent, high-quality output.
+At this level, teams are motivated to identify new ways to create value across the operation, whether it be through increasing capacity, improving performance, or innovating both products and processes.

 The only proven way to build this internal capability is with a focused operational excellence program that integrates people, processes and performance.
 This starts with establishing a clear plan of what needs to be delivered, then aligning an improvement program to develop people and the ways of working (processes) to meet these objectives.